NH Web Site Design

 Search Engines, Networking & Profile Pages:

 Search Engine Ranking is a precise but voluminous topic.
-It's been estimated by some that nearly 200 aspects of your web site are analyzed by Google.
+Google reports analyzing more than 200 aspects of your web to determine natural ranking.
 We typically counsel clients to concentrate on the basics.
 Important among them is the number of 'back links' or 'inbound links' you have to your site.
 Inbound links are best when they are not reciprocated and come from quality sites.
 Anecdotal observations suggest sites or solicitations offering to place you on 'thousands' of web sites are virtually useless and are frequently said to cause search engines to devalue your pages.

 If you are not #1 in search engine ranking already, get your site out there!
 Ask for links to your web site from your business network of associates, community portals and friends: